By Caroline Thangavelu

 About The Author:

-Caroline Thangavelu is a freelancing clinical trial contract consultant based in Amsterdam, the Netherlands.
+Caroline Thangavelu is a freelance clinical trial contract consultant based in Amsterdam, the Netherlands.
 She helps small and midsize companies to streamline their clinical contract operations and develop their contract specialists.
 Her more than one decade of experience in consulting and providing strategic direction to clinical trial contracts spans over 50 countries worldwide.
 You can reach Caroline at firstname.lastname@example.org or connect with her on LinkedIn.